equenum/web_diffy/README.md

 # Todo:

 - Complete tests for ValueChangeDetectionStrategy.
-- Add tests for SnapshotChangeDetectionStrategy.
+- Complete tests for SnapshotChangeDetectionStrategy.